Keynotes, Workshops, Events & private trainings

 Dr. Alexandra Jabr, PhD in Psychology and Licensed Paramedic with 20 years of EMS experience

 We expect trauma to come from that terrible call- the drowning, the pediatric arrest, the MCI.
 But sometimes, it sneaks up on you when the calls stop altogether.
 What happens when the job you’ve built your entire life around is taken from you in an instant?
-For Dr. Alexandra Jabr, a career-ending back injury didn’t just end her time on the rig, it cracked open a lifetime of everything she had been holding together.
+For Dr. Alexandra Jabr, a career-ending back injury didn’t just end her time in the field, it cracked open a lifetime of everything she had been holding together.
 In this raw and honest keynote, she shares the moment that forced her to stop and finally face the trauma she had been carrying long before she jumped on an ambulance.

 What happens when even the most successful efforts result in futility and resuscitation efforts must be terminated?
 Historically, institutions have failed to prepare first responders for this outcome, and “training” for these situations is experiential, at best.
 Because of this, we have failed to recognize our unique role in the grieving (healing) process, which begins for the survivors at the moment that we determine time of death of the patient.
 In this class, you will learn the risks associated with continuing to overlook this training, tips on how to perform the skill of death notifications, as well as the positive impact that first responders can have on the survivors of these patients.